floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 The source code of monolith and modular monolith applications is stored in the same repository.
 This makes enacting changes to the codebase easier, as developers can modify multiple modules or layers at the same time.
-In contract, microservices are usually stored in separate repositories, due to the independent nature of the services.
+In contract, microservices are usually stored in separate repositories, due to the independent nature of the services @kucukoglu_2022.

 In #cite(<conway_1968>, form: "year"), #cite_author(<conway_1968>) observed that the structure of a software system is often influenced by the communication structure of the organization that develops it @conway_1968.
 The modular nature of modular monolith and microservices architectures makes it easier to align the architecture with the organization structure, while the inherent structure of a monolith architecture does not provide this ability.

 ==== Testing

-Testing a monolith application can be difficult and tedious, as code is tightly coupled and changes in one module can affect other modules.
+Testing a monolith application can be difficult and tedious, as code is tightly coupled and changes in one module can affect other modules @su_li_2024.
 Functionality cannot be tested independently, but must be tested in the context of the entire application.
 In modular monolith and microservices architectures, functionality is separated into modules or services, which can be tested in isolation.
 To ensure that the application works as expected, integration tests can be performed that test the integration between the modules or services.

 ==== Productivity

-When designing a software system from scratch, a monolith architecture is often the most productive choice.
+When designing a software system from scratch, a monolith architecture is often the most productive choice @fowler_2015.
 Developers can focus on the business logic of the application, without having to worry about the underlying infrastructure or deployment model.
 Using microservices architecture incurs additional complexity, as developers must define the interfaces between the services, and manage the communication between them.
 Modular monolith architecture compromises between the two, by allowing developers to focus on the business logic first, while still providing the benefits of a distributed architecture.